anuroyv/anuroyv-portfolio/README.md

 ![slide_5](slide_5.jpg)
 ![slide_6](slide_6.jpg)
 Along with aforementioned changes, the graphs would be made more detailed with Tableau to better understand the Year on year trends in the market.

+## Final Thoughts on the Project
+I had to drop some of the earier concepts that I thought would be beneficial for the project like plotting seperate trendlines for income and prices.
+This was done for support and reinfrocement of the narrative.
+The story revolves arund how the affordability in recent times in US has evolved or rather increased.
+The shortlisted cities show how recent generations suffers from reliability on expensive habitat lifestyle in growing and trendy cities as the houses are not affordable.

 # Final Project Link
 https://storymaps.arcgis.com/stories/ed1b9fda946e4b03a3db7e3e3a28230e